 - A.B., Princeton University, 1981

 He has devoted much of his professional career to litigating appeals on complex issues involving products liability, Medicaid lien reimbursements, constitutional rights, and civil liberties.
 At Motley Rice, Lou continues his focus on appellate issues and mass torts, further enhancing the firm’s active and growing complex litigation practice.
-Lou serves as co-chair of the Law & Briefing Committee for the National Prescription Opiate Litigation MDL, which is focused on combatting the alleged deceptive marketing and overdistribution of prescription painkillers.
+Lou serves as co-chair of the Law & Briefing Committee for the National Prescription Opiate Litigation MDL, which is focused on combatting the alleged deceptive marketing and overdistribution of opioids.

 Prior to joining Motley Rice, Lou served as an appellate advocate and Chief Litigation Counsel for the Center for Constitutional Litigation where he led work in mass torts, the Class Action Fairness Act, and dispositive motions concerning consumer protection and products liability.
 Lou argued for plaintiffs before the U.S. Supreme Court regarding federal preemption of claims against generic drug manufacturers in Pliva, Inc. v.
 Mensing and has also participated in numerous other Supreme Court cases as counsel for petitioners, respondents, and amici curiae.